fritzlb/iOS17-JIT-WIN/README.md

 - Connect your PC to the internet, that's required to mount the PersonalizedDeveloperDiskImage

 # Tips
 - Because many people had issues with this: the release version of Pojavlauncher for iOS doesn't support MC 1.20.
 Use a lower MC version or try out a developer build of Pojavlauncher.
-For me, the ios build from this website worked: https://github.com/PojavLauncherTeam/PojavLauncher_iOS/actions/runs/7498475877
+For me, the ios build (NOT the slimmed version!) from this website worked: https://github.com/PojavLauncherTeam/PojavLauncher_iOS/actions/runs/7498475877
-- I don't know anything about iOS 17.4 support because I didn't upgrade yet.
-If you tested it, please let me know :)
 - if you have an issue, please provide the full terminal output, this makes helping a lot easier and also more fun

 # License